 450 Groce Rd., Ronda, NC 28670

-Raffaldini Vineyards is one of my personal favorites for its stunning views of the Blue Ridge Mountains, expansive patio, and all the delicious gourmet snacks they stock in their deli case.
-I suggest doing a tasting, picking out your favorite selection, grabbing a glass (or bottle), and then picking out a few meats and cheeses for a picnic on the patio, which overlooks acres full of grapevines and scenic rolling hills.
+Raffaldini Vineyards is one of our personal favorites for its stunning views of the Blue Ridge Mountains, expansive patio, and all the delicious gourmet snacks they stock in their deli case.
+We suggest doing a tasting, picking out your favorite selection, grabbing a glass (or bottle), and then picking out a few meats and cheeses for a picnic on the patio, which overlooks acres full of grapevines and scenic rolling hills.

 2364 Cedar Forest Rd., Ronda, NC 28670